nschloe/awesome-scientific-computing/contributing.md

 Ensure your pull request adheres to the following guidelines:

+- Only awesome is awesome.
+Only put stuff on the list that you or another contributor can personally recommend.
 - **If you just created something, wait at least 30 days before submitting.**
   This is to give it some time to mature and ensure it's not just a publish-and-forget type of project.